instana/client-python/docs/SyntheticCallsApi.md

 Delete synthetic call configurations

 Use this API endpoint if one wants to delete all custom synthetic call configurations.
 This endpoint requires `CanConfigureServiceMapping` permission.
 One can use `Create or update an API token` endpoint to update the permission by setting `canConfigureServiceMapping` to `true`.
 If one wants to enable the permission from Instana UI, go to Settings -> Security & Access -> Access Control -> API Token.
 There one can update the existing token or create a new token and set `Customize service rules and endpoint mapping` to `true`.

+For more information on Synthetic Calls please access the https://developer.ibm.com/apis/catalog/instana--instana-rest-api/Settings#synthetic-calls.

 ### Example